 There's no proof that this video exists, but the many deaths of people surrounding this case lend an air of conspiratorial evidence to a story that would otherwise be deemed far-fetched.
 The film also allegedly takes place at Bohemian Grove - a private, mysterious, and secluded camp for the wealthy elite.

-In 2012, Luke Magnotta posted a video of a man tying another man to a bed and stabbing him with an icepick.
+In 2012, Luka Magnotta posted a video of a man tying another man to a bed and stabbing him with an icepick.
 Then the assailant performs graphic acts of necrophilia.
 All of this is set to New Order's "True Faith."
 This video was just the beginning of a series nightmarish acts that Magnotta would commit before the Royal Canadian Mounted Police arrested him.
 He was then tried and convicted in connection with the murder of Lin Jun.

 In a separate trial that saw the owner of a gore website go on the stand for hosting the film, Canada legally declared 1 Lunatic, 1 Icepick to be a snuff film, stating: